omotoyosi-odele/aig-230-lab05-omotoyosi/README.md

-# AIG 230 – Lab 04
+# AIG 230 – Lab 05
-## Word Embeddings: Learning Meaning from Context
+## Sequence Models with PyTorch: Learning from Ordered Text

 ### Overview

-This lab introduces **learned text representations**, commonly known as **word embeddings**.
+This lab introduces **sequence modeling**, a core concept in modern Natural Language Processing.
-Unlike previous labs that relied on counting words or fixed n-gram contexts, this lab focuses on representations that are **learned from data**, **dense**, and **semantic**.
+Unlike previous labs that treated text as unordered collections of words or standalone embeddings, this lab focuses on models that **explicitly account for word order and temporal structure**.

-You will explore how models can learn meaning from word co-occurrence patterns and how these representations are used in practical NLP workflows.
+You will work with **Recurrent Neural Networks (RNNs)** implemented in **PyTorch** to understand how models process text one token at a time and learn representations that depend on context over time.

 ---